kbroman/dataorg/pages/avoid.Rmd

 description: "Data organization: Things to avoid"
 ---

-Other things to avoid, not previously mentioned?
+Other things to avoid, not previously mentioned or deserving further emphasis:

 - I once had a file with gene expression microarry data where the gene identifiers were long integers.
 It had gone through Excel at some